moji-2024/rna-seq-reanalysis/data/raw/Data_information.md

 Overall design:
 -	mRNA profiles of WT and ING3 KO HT-29 cells were analyzed by bulk RNA-sequencing We used one sgRNA to knockout ING3 in HT-29 cells, then we subcloned the HT-29-ING3 KO cells. #1 and #2 mean different subclones of HT-29-ING3 KO cells.

+article name:
+-  Inhibitor of growth protein 3 epigenetically silences endogenous retroviral elements and prevents innate immune activation

 From the GEO Series entry (GSE166219):
 6 samples listed:

 HT-29 WT #1 replicate 1 — GSM5066133